OpenIxia/gcp-cloudlens/DEPLOY.md

 -   If you logged in as an admin user, the Cluster Statistics page displays as the initial page.
 You can view the statistics on this page or use the other pages to perform admin tasks in the CloudLens Manager deployment.
+The first task is to create an account for an operational user

--   If you logged in as an operational user, the Project wizard displays.You can use the wizard to guide you in creating a project, or you can skip the wizard.
-If you decide to skip the wizard, you can create your project manually.
+-   Once you logged in as an operational user, the Project wizard displays.
+You can use the wizard to guide you in creating a project, or you can skip the wizard.
+If you decide to skip the wizard, you can create your project manually

 ## CloudLens for operational users